weaviate/weaviate-io/developers/weaviate/current/retriever-vectorizer-modules/ref2vec-centroid.md

 ## Weaviate open source

 Which modules to use in a Weaviate instance can be specified in the docker-compose configuration file.
-The service can be added like this:
+Ref2Vec-centroid can be added like this:

 ```yaml
 ---